 “Small and Medium Enterprise” (SME).
 Members declaring belonging to this college shall meet the criteria for SMEs pursuant to EU recommendation 2003/361.

+Full members belong to the following college:

+“Small and Medium Enterprise” (SME).
+Members declaring belonging to this college shall meet the criteria for SMEs pursuant to EU recommendation 2003/361.

 Executive and Full members can only belong to one single college.
 Should they meet the criteria to belong to several colleges, they shall declare the college to which they belong each year under conditions defined in the Rulebook of the Association.
 They may notice any changes in membership under conditions defined in the Rulebook of the Association.

 Art.
-4 a) Senior members
+5a) Senior members

 Composition